Top 10 Venture Capital Firms Investing in Bitcoin Startups

 • Founded: 2018

-• Notable investments: OpenSea, 1inch Network, Theta Network, Yield Guild Games, Astar Network
+• Notable portfolio companies: OpenSea, 1inch Network, Theta Network, Yield Guild Games, and Astar Network

 • Portfolio size: 89 investments